gersilva96/react-nextjs-boilerplate/README.md

 - [Accesibility](https://medium.com/salesforce-ux/7-things-every-designer-needs-to-know-about-accessibility-64f105f0881b): A medium post with 7 things to consider about accesibility
 - [Accesibility](https://adhithiravi.medium.com/web-accessibility-and-why-you-should-care-c8b436412ebd): Another medium post with some recommendations about accesibility.
 - [Frontend Checklist](https://frontendchecklist.io/): A checklist with a lot of recommendations for a frontend application.
 [Here](https://github.com/thedaviddias/Front-End-Checklist) is the Github repo for this checklist.
+- [Lighthouse](https://developers.google.com/web/tools/lighthouse): An open-source, automated tool for improving the quality of web pages.
+It has audits for performance, accessibility, progressive web apps, SEO and more.
 - [OWASP](https://owasp.org/): This site contains a lot of information on security practices.
 It's updated very often, so it's good to keep an eye on it.

 You will find the template has some examples on how it could be used.
 You can delete the files or modify them to your needs.